Pilot Project Proposal Instructions and Application

 Proposal: Must be a collaborative

-research project involving two or more Neuroscience faculty members (tenure or tenure-track) from Tufts
+research project involving two or more Neuroscience faculty members (tenured or tenure-track) from Tufts

 or its affiliated hospitals.
 Proposed research must